Skip to main content

 What to look for

-- check_circleLarge, easy-to-read LED or OLED display with brightness adjustment
+• check_circleLarge, easy-to-read LED or OLED display with brightness adjustment — the single most important feature for low-vision seniors

-- check_circleBattery life sufficient for daily use without frequent replacement
+• check_circleBattery life sufficient for daily use without frequent replacement — AAA-battery models avoid charging cables seniors may misplace

 How to get an accurate reading

-- check_circleWarm the finger first if hands are cold
+• check_circleWarm the finger first if hands are cold — poor circulation is the most common cause of a falsely low reading

-- check_circleSit still and breathe normally — movement causes errors
+• check_circleSit still and rest the hand on a table; movement causes errors

 See it in action